kasemdeautsch/pp2/README.md

   + when a player clicks abutton the JavaScript code automaticaly chooses a random option(image) in the computer side of the game board.
   * according to an algorithm the computer determines who is the winner.
-  - The winner is announced to the player under the options buttons and the result Score is updated for either the player or the computer.
+  - The winner is announced to the player under the options buttons and the result score is updated for either the player or the computer.
   + The Result and the Score is displayed clearly to the user making it easy to understand who has won and the resulted **Score**.